derailed/popeye/README.md

 The heading section for each scanned Kubernetes resource provides a summary count for each of the categories above.

-The Summary section provides a **Popeye Score** based on the sanitization pass on the given cluster.
+The Summary section provides a **Popeye Score** based on the linter pass on the given cluster.

 ## Known Issues